v3shn/IPGhost/README.md

 ## IPGhost

-IPGhost is a tool for ethical hackers.
-It helps you stay private and anonymous online by changing your IP address through the Tor network.
-This makes it hard for anyone to track what you do on the internet.
+IPGhost is a strong tool for ethical hackers.
+It helps you stay private and anonymous online by using the Tor network.
+This tool automatically changes your IP address and location, making it hard for anyone to track your online activities

 ## Features
 - Automatic installation of required dependencies (`Tor`, `curl`, `jq`).